-The amount of fat in the body plays a significant role in breast tissue and density.
+The amount of overall body fat an individual has plays a significant role in breast tissue and density.
 For women classed as obese, the development of larger breasts is common.

 Genetics can influence a range of factors, from hair colour to the size of your breasts.
 This doesn’t mean that you are guaranteed to be the same cup size as other women in your family, only that it is more likely.

-Some medications can impact the size of your breasts.
+Some medications can impact the size of your breasts by causing general weight gain.
 For example, hormonal birth control methods such as the contraceptive pill, contraceptive injections, and the hormonal IUD can influence the size of your breasts.

-If you are looking to reduce the size of your breasts, you may wish to try the following natural remedies:
+If you are looking to reduce breast size naturally, you may wish to try the following remedies:

-If you are struggling to stick to a healthy diet, you may wish to consider speaking to a dietician.
+If you are struggling to stick to a healthy diet and achieve your ideal weight loss, you may wish to consider speaking to a dietician.
 At the CREO Clinic, we offer a nutritionist service in tandem with surgery so that you can get the most out of your breast reduction surgery.

 Breast Reduction Surgery